Information on ham radio testing (amateur radio volunteer examiners) on the island of Oahu.

 - If you have an existing amateur radio license, make sure you have your FRN (FCC Registration Number).
 You can find it on your copy of the license (if its recent), or you can look it up at the FCC website.

 - If you are bringing a calculator, it is best to bring a simple calculator.
 You must be able to demonstrate that any programmable calculator used is cleared of any programming.

 - If you are applying for the Technician-to-General class administrative upgrade, please provide photocopy evidence of your technician license before March 21, 1987.
 For example, a copy from the 1986 callbook may suffice.

 Note: The Technician class written exam prior to March 21, 1987 was equivalent to then "new" General class written exam.
+Search results from the QRZ.COM 1993 Database may be used as evidence of a past Technician class license valid in 1987.
 On April 15, 2000, the morse code requirement for Extra class dropped from 20 words per minute to 5 WPM.
 New Novice and Advance class licenses were stopped after April 15, 2000.
 The morse code requirement was dropped on February 23, 2007.

 any of the external sites that we link to and therefore